cbaggers/varjo/docs/user-guide.md

 ### Uniforms

-These are the arguments that stay the same (are uniform) for the duration of the pipeline.
+These are the parameters that stay the same (are uniform) for the duration of the pipeline.
 The format is the same as for input-variables, however there are a few more qualifiers of note:

 #### :ssbo

 This tells Varjo that the data will be coming from an SSBO.
-The type of this argument must be a struct.
+The type of this parameter must be a struct.
 You can write to the slots of this uniform.

 #### :ubo

 This tells Varjo that the data will be coming from an SSBO.
-The type of this argument must be a struct.
+The type of this parameter must be a struct.
 This is read only

 #### :packed / :std-140 / :std-430